TUDelft-MUDE/book/book/time_series/acf.md

 In literature $\hat{\rho}_{\tau}$ is sometimes referred to as the *autocorrelation (coefficient) function*.
 ```

-The variance of the normalized ACF can be approximated as
+The variance of the normalized ACF can, for large $m$, be approximated as

 $$
 \sigma_{\hat{\rho}_{\tau}}^2 = \frac{1}{m} (1 + 2 \sum_{i=1}^{\infty} \rho^2_{i})